The current members are:

 Professor Richard Harper was appointed to the Committee in February 2019.
 He is a Professor at Murdoch University, which he joined in 2009.
 This followed twenty years science and policy experience with the Western Australian government in programs addressing salinity, plantation and farm forestry establishment and climate change mitigation.
 Professor Harper has a B.Sc.
 Agric.
 (Hons) and PhD (Soil Science) from the University of Western Australia.

-His research program is investigating the use of carbon mitigation investment to drive landscape scale improvements in soil, water, forest and biodiversity management.
-This has involved work with the agriculture, forestry and water sectors and encompassed sequestration in plants and soil and novel bioenergy systems.
-Current projects include work with dryland reforestation, an exploration of the use of carbon markets in mangrove protection and restoration and understanding the carbon and water dynamics in eucalypt forests in response to management and climate change.
+He was an early advocate of using carbon mitigation investment, or carbon farming, to drive landscape scale improvements in soil, water, forest, and biodiversity management.
+His research has involved work with the agriculture, forestry, and water sectors and encompassed sequestration in plants and soil and novel bioenergy systems.
+Current projects include work with dryland reforestation, an exploration of the use of carbon markets in mangrove protection, and restoration and understanding the carbon and water dynamics in eucalypt forests in response to past management and climate change.
 Recent work has also examined the major agricultural soil management problem of water repellency.
-His research program currently comprises 8 PhD students and 2 Post-Doctoral Fellows, funded through a range of grants from government and industry.
+His research program currently comprises 6 PhD students, funded through a range of grants from government and industry.

-Richard was a lead author on the 2014 IPCC Fifth Assessment Report (WGIII), a member of the Australian Government’s Emissions Reduction Assurance Committee (2015-16), President of the Australian Council of Agricultural Deans (2018-19), Chair of the IUFRO Taskforce on Forests, Soil and Water (2015-2017) and a member of the Global Forest Expert Panel on forest and water interactions.
+Richard was a lead author on the 2014 IPCC Fifth Assessment Report (WGIII), a member of the Australian Government’s Emissions Reduction Assurance Committee (2015-16), President of the Australian Council of Agricultural Deans (2018-19) and Chair of the IUFRO Taskforce on Forests, Soil and Water (2015-2017).

 Professor Christopher Johnson (Tas)